-15. Proprietary and independent directors should constitute an ample majority of board of directors' positions, while the number of executive directors should be the minimum practical bearing in mind the complexity of the corporate group and the percentage ownership interest they hold in the company.

-16. Proprietary directors as a percentage of non-executive directors should not be greater than the capital of the company represented by those directors as a percentage of the remainder of capital.

-This criterion may be eased:

-- a) In companies of high capitalisation in which there are few shareholdings legally considered to be significant. - b) In companies with a plurality of shareholders represented on the board of directors but not otherwise related.
+15. while the number of executive directors should be the minimum practical bearing in mind the complexity of the corporate group and the percentage ownership interest they hold in the company.
+Complies [X] Partially complies [] Explain [] 16.
+Proprietary directors as a percentage of non-executive directors should not be greater than the capital of the company represented by those directors as a percentage of the remainder of capital.
+This criterion may be eased: a) In companies of high capitalisation in which there are few shareholdings legally considered to be significant. b) In companies with a plurality of shareholders represented on the board of directors but not otherwise related.
+Complies [X] Explain []